Syndu gives agents outside-in context they can inherit

 Syndu is one platform with three access surfaces: direct access for report-shell consumption, API access for application-side scoring, and MCP access for agent collaboration.
 They sit under the same workspace, quota, and subscription control plane, but differ in delivery contract.

-API access is governed through account-owned keys, API-specific subscription tiers, and the same workspace control plane that governs the other Syndu access surfaces while keeping the services distinct.
+API access is governed through account-owned keys, the shared workspace pricing ladder, and the same workspace control plane that governs reports and MCP investigation.

-Give Codex, Claude Code, Cursor, Windsurf, and other MCP clients outside-in cyber-and-fraud context plus memory that survives the chat.
-Syndu MCP helps agents investigate risky identifiers, explain why they matter, and preserve outcomes across sessions inside one governed workspace.
+Give Codex, Claude Code, Manus, and other MCP clients outside-in risk context plus memory that survives the chat.
+Syndu MCP helps agents investigate risky identifiers, decide what matters, and preserve outcomes across sessions inside one governed workspace.

-Download the official Syndu Web LTD plugin for Codex and give your team a shared operating surface for cyber and fraud investigations, governed workspace memory, and share-safe cross-agent collaboration.
+Download the official Syndu Web LTD plugin for Codex and give your team shared risk memory, outside-in risk context, and share-safe collaboration across future agent runs.

 Use-case guidance for the current Syndu MCP offer: where to start, which workflow is easiest to buy first, and how the existing tool and memory model creates value for cyber, fraud, merchant-risk, and abuse operations.